 Insolvency can’t sneak up on your company’s management, so if you are in a director position, keep an eye out for obvious signs.

-The cost for an insolvency practitioner can range between £2500-£6000 +VAT, however, larger companies that have a high asset value will of course come at a higher price because of how complex the process can be and there is more time spent on the case.
+The cost for an insolvency practitioner can range between £2500-£6000 +VAT.
+Larger companies with a high asset value will come at a higher price because of how complex the process can be and the more time is spent on the case.

-The fee will also be dependent on the size of the company, time taken, management etc.
+The insolvency practitioner cost will also depend on the company’s size, time is taken, management etc.

 There are two different forms of insolvency in February 2024, but both follow the same basic idea: if you sell off all of your company assets and still cannot pay debts, your company is insolvent.

-There is a range of specific details and factors that can relate to insolvency, liquidation and how your company’s creditors will respond.
+There is a range of details and factors that can relate to insolvency, company liquidation and how your business’s creditors will respond.
 Whether or not you are personally liable can also change depending on what caused the insolvency and debts in the first place.

 Cash-flow insolvency is the most obvious form of company insolvency – your financial situation will not let your company pay their business debts when they are due.
-Even if your company’s business debts get paid a mere 10 days after the expected due date, this can still mean that you are insolvent.
+Even if your company’s business debts get paid ten days after the expected due date, this can still mean that you are insolvent.

-The more often this happens, the more obvious the corporate insolvency is.
+The more often this happens, the more obvious corporate insolvency is.
 It is less about whether the debt does get paid and more about when you can pay it.
-For an insolvent business, recovery to their original payment schedule might become impossible since they are behind on each debt payment.
+For an insolvent business, recovery to its original payment schedule might become impossible since they are behind on each debt payment.

-Balance sheet insolvency is a wider type of insolvency.
-When a business’ total assets are not enough to cover its debts, then they are under balance sheet insolvency.
-Even if your company is able to pay its debts properly, you are still insolvent since your assets are always less than the total debts.
+Balance sheet insolvency is a broader type of insolvency.
+When a business’s total assets are insufficient to cover its debts, they are under balance sheet insolvency.
+Even if your company can pay its debts properly, you are still insolvent since your assets are always less than the total debts.